myspc-development/art-test/README.md

 ## Portfolio Builder

 Use `[ap_portfolio_builder]` to allow members to create portfolio items.
 Drag items in the saved list to reorder them; changes are saved automatically.
+The builder now appears inside the Organization Dashboard so organizations can manage their portfolio without leaving the page.
+Clicking **Edit** loads the item into the form for instant title updates.

 ## Portfolio Meta Migration